jalphonso/ufts/INSTALLATION.md

 # Extensions to add to a CRL.
 Note: Netscape communicator chokes on V2 CRLs
 # so this is commented out by default to leave a V1 CRL.
 # crlnumber must also be commented out to leave a V1 CRL.
 # crl_extensions        = crl_ext

 default_days    = 365                   # how long to certify for
 default_crl_days= 30                    # how long before next CRL
 default_md      = sha256                # use public key default MD
 preserve        = no                    # keep passed DN ordering

 # A few difference way of specifying how similar the request should look
 # For type CA, the listed attributes must be the same, and the optional
 # and supplied fields are just that :-)
 policy          = policy_match

 # For the CA policy
 [ policy_match ]
 countryName             = match
 stateOrProvinceName     = match
 organizationName        = match
 organizationalUnitName  = optional
 commonName              = supplied
-emailAddress		= optional
+emailAddress            = supplied
+userName                = supplied

 # For the 'anything' policy
 # At this point in time, you must list all acceptable 'object'
 # types.
 [ policy_anything ]
 countryName             = optional
 stateOrProvinceName     = optional
 localityName            = optional
 organizationName        = optional
 organizationalUnitName  = optional
 commonName              = supplied
 emailAddress            = optional
+userName                = optional

 ####################################################################
 [ req ]
 default_bits            = 2048
 default_keyfile         = privkey.pem
 distinguished_name      = req_distinguished_name
 attributes              = req_attributes
 x509_extensions = v3_ca # The extensions to add to the self signed cert

 # Passwords for private keys if not present they will be prompted for
 # input_password = secret